zablonmwenya/cbconline/README.md

 Import the database:

-Look for a .sql file in the project (usually inside database/ or sql/).
+Look for a .sql file in the project .

 Import it into MySQL using phpMyAdmin or command line.

 Update database configuration:

-Open the config file (e.g., config.php or similar).
+Open the config file .

 Set your database host, username, password, and database name.